Organic product: Organic clothing products

 Clothing products made with such raw materials which have been produced by using organic methods are referred to as organic clothing.

 Organic cotton T-shirts are T-shirts which are made from organic cotton that has been grown using organic fertilizers and other supplements instead of inorganic insecticides and pesticides.
 By definition, organic clothing products are such products whose raw material have been produced using organic methods and the product has been produced using eco-friendly method including the machinery and equipment.

-Popular clothing brands like Patagonia, are labelled as organic by using 100 percent organic cotton for many of its styles.
+Popular clothing brands like Patagonia, are labelled as organic by using 100 percent organic cotton for many of their styles.
 Even big brands like Nike, Adidas, and Levi's are moving towards a more organic brand.
 These are 3 of 13 clothing companies that have committed to the 2025 Sustainable Cotton Challenge.
 Brands who participate in this challenge are committed to using 100 percent sustainable cotton by 2025.